-It is important to talk to your teenager about the suicide attempt to help them understand what has happened.
-Without support of family/friends, they may try to makes sense of this confusing situation themselves.
+It is important to talk to your teenager about the suicide attempt to help him understand what has happened.
+Without support of family/friends, he may try to makes sense of this confusing situation himself.
 Sometimes teenagers blame themselves for something they may or may not have done.

 - If your family member is in the hospital, talk to your teenager as soon as possible.
 Keep checking in with your teenager.
 This will send the message that you are open to answering questions over time.
 Be honest.

-- Offer extra support, affection, and attention during this time (family meals, time together).
+- Offer extra support, affection and attention during this time (family meals, time together).

 - Be prepared to discuss concerns about whether your teenager is at risk for similar behaviors.